-We’ve all seen some pretty crazy things trending on TikTok.
-But have you seen this recent video that went viral?
+Most everyone has seen some pretty crazy things trending on TikTok by now.
+But did you seen this video about spycams when it went viral?

 @peewee.tv This is the scariest thing ever 😨 #creepy #scary ♬ Amityville Horror – Scary Halloween Sound Effects – Halloween Sound Effects